EimaMei/sili/README.md

 # Sili Toolchain
-Sili Toolchain is a cross-platform public domain software toolchain specialized for C development, featuring many features, improvements and fixes to the language.
+Sili Toolchain - a cross-platform software toolchain for modern C programming, featuring many new features, improvements and fixes to the language's barebones STL.
 Made specifically for C99 and up, but can also be used in C++.

-# Main goals of Sili Toolchain
+# Main goals
 ## Modernize C
-Implement a proper STL for C that is much more feature-rich, safe, readable and just generally better, while also being an alternative to the C++ one.
+Implement a proper STL for C that is much more feature-rich, safe, readable and just generally better, while also being an alternative to the (bloated) C++ one.
 ## Be fast & useful
-Keep a balance between having exceptional performance and giving more options to the end-user.
+Keep a balance between having exceptional performance and giving more options to the end-developer.
 ## Be portable
 `sili.h` is a single-header library, meaning it can be drag 'n dropped to any project.
-Furthermore, Sili Toolchain is cross-platform, meaning it'll work on all major desktop OSses without issue.
+Not only that but Sili Toolchain is designed to be cross-platform between all the dekstop OSses!

 # Features
 - Standard types (`u8`, `i32`, `u64` etc).